-Are you ready for the greatest love story the Aussie bush has ever seen?
+Are you ready for the greatest love story of a forever Valentine the Aussie bush has ever seen?
 Well listen up because this is one that’s sure to make you melt.
 And the most amazing part is that our Cunnamulla-Burke & Wills Remote Area Bush Chaplain, Cain Hartigan had the privilege of bearing witness to it all unfold.

 On a gorgeous sunny day in October last year, Cain officiated the wedding of a couple whose incredible story is a testament to the resilience of people living in the bush and the power of love.
 The happy couple, affectionately known as ‘Hamo’ and ‘Budgie’ first met at the Prince Charles Hospital in Brisbane in 2007.
 Hamo was on the waiting list for a heart transplant and was in the hospital for treatment.

 On the 14th of February 2008, Hamo’s wait for a donor heart was over.
 While others were celebrating Valentine’s Day, he was wheeled into a hospital theatre to receive a lifesaving heart transplant.

 As he recovered, Hamo continued to visit the hospital for checkups.
 At his 6-month checkup, one miracle turned into another when he finally plucked up the courage to ask Budgie – the nurse who had caught his eye – out on a coffee date.
 She said yes!